lmEshoo/sp-i586/buildroot.md

 ##kernel configure
 We use [buildroot](https://buildroot.org/) to create our kernel.
-Follow this tutorial if you would like to configure the kernel. current version of the VM has `.config` that adds python.
+Follow this tutorial if you would like to configure the kernel.
+Current version of the VM has `.config` that adds python.

 ###manual
 only tested using Ubuntu 12.04